Peer Worker - Carer ICYMHS CAT

 Austin Health is a leading public health service in Victoria, delivering world-class healthcare to a diverse community across a range of services.
 Our commitment to providing exceptional care spans across several hospitals, including Austin Hospital, Heidelberg Repatriation Hospital, and the Olivia Newton-John Cancer Wellness & Research Centre.
 Our vision is to improve the quality of life for our community through innovative, compassionate, and holistic care.

-About the Role and You
+About the role

 The ICYMHS CATT (Crisis Assessment and Treatment) Team within Austin Health plays a crucial role in providing timely and effective assessment, treatment, and post-discharge assertive support for young people presenting with high acuity mental health needs.
 As a Carer Peer, you will be an integral and highly valued member of the multidisciplinary team, offering mutual support and practical assistance to the families, carers and supporters of young consumers in crises using your own carer lived experience.